There’s no right or wrong way to parent. Ask the most experienced parents and they’ll share the same sentiment: we’re all figuring this thing out.

 Who you are as a parent is reflected in the softness and patience of your heart.
 Although you’ve gone through difficult experiences that have shaped, and perhaps even weathered your heart a little bit, you still love your family with an unwavering passion.

-You’d never call yourself perfect—in fact, sometimes, like your shabby chic style, you feel like a mismatch of ideas, perspectives, choices, and discipline styles—but at the core, you would go through hell and back for your children.
+You’d never call yourself perfect—in fact, sometimes, like your unconventional style, you feel like a mismatch of ideas, perspectives, choices, and discipline styles—but at the core, you would go through hell and back for your children.
 And this is something they know and trust, without a doubt.

 Your parenting style is arguably more traditional than most.
 You value quality time together, day-to-day routines, and passing down everything from recipes to family secrets through the generations.